 The ticket for the Duomo includes skip the line entry to the Cathedral, Baptistry, Cupola, Bell Tower & Santa Reparata.

-The skip the line ticket for the Uffizi Gallery is good for a selected window of time, so you will have to know an exact time you can be available to enter in advance of your trip.
+The skip-the-line ticket for the Uffizi Gallery is good for a selected window of time, so you will have to know the exact time you can be available to enter in advance of your trip.

 #2 Florence Tip: Wear Good Walking Shoes